SCCapstone/ClubPenguinFanPage/readMe.md

 Text Penguin currently provides you access to three of the most commonly used text analysis algorithms and if you sign up for a <b>free</b> account, we give you a place to save your analyzed documents.
 The documents can be saved in files called "Projects", which will act as a means to organize the documents for a single project if need be.

 ![](sentences.jpg)
+ By highlighting the results, we make them easier for you to read

 ## Where can I find Text Penguin?